omaralbeik/flaskbooks/README.md

 ## How to Run
-Please ensure you have [Python](https://www.python.org/), [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
-This project uses a pre-congfigured Vagrant virtual machine which has all required packages installed.

 ### Setup a Google+ authentication app
 1. go to https://console.developers.google.com/project and login with your Google account.